logo

 Access to many double taxation treaties with other countries

-• Mauritius-China Free Trade Agreement
+• The Mauritius–China Free Trade Agreement

 Often, international trade agreements include provisions that are intended to improve the business environment, such as intellectual property protections, better labor standards, and more access to dispute resolution mechanisms.